trackify-info/GoogleTagManager-WebTemplate-Matomo/README.md

 # GoogleTagManager WebTemplate for Matomo Analytics
-Usse Matomo Analytics (formerly Piwik) as a Custom Tag Template directly in Google Tag Manager
+Use Matomo Analytics (formerly Piwik) as a Custom Tag Template directly in Google Tag Manager, this template respects the Google Consent Mode Api

 ## How to use Template in Google TagManager